Support Basis: Fast Attention Beyond Bounded Entries: INTRODUCTION

-\paragraph{Contribution 3---A theoretical justification for the empirical performance of polynomial attention and beyond.} In our theorem, we bridge this gap by showing that softmax attention is $\epsilon_1$-close to one polynomial attention, and this polynomial attention can, in turn, be approximated using the sketching methods of \cite{kmz24} with accuracy $\epsilon_2$.
-This implies that this polynomial attention is actually $(\epsilon_1 + \epsilon_2)$-close to softmax attention, which explains why it achieves comparable experimental results, as shown in \cite{kmz24}.
+In our analysis of Theorem~\ref{thm:attention_approximation_bucketing_informal}, we bridge this gap by showing that softmax attention is $\epsilon_1$-close to a polynomial attention, and this polynomial attention can be approximated via the sketching methods of \cite{kmz24} with accuracy $\epsilon_2$.
+It implies the resulting approximation is $(\epsilon_1 + \epsilon_2)$-close to softmax attention, which explains why \cite{kmz24} obtains experimental results for polynomial attention that are comparable to those of softmax attention.

 Moreover, we note that the attention approximation method of \cite{as23} does not perform well when the entries of $Q$ and $K$ are far apart.
 This motivates us to design a \emph{multiple-threshold support basis}, which partitions $Q$ and $K$ into several disjoint components.
-For the partitions with larger entries, instead of performing exact computation as in the \emph{single-threshold support basis}—whose running time becomes large without the sub-Gaussian assumption—we approximate them via a sum of polynomial attentions.
-These theoretical findings not only support the empirical results of \cite{kmz24}, but also go further: they demonstrate that combining multiple polynomial attentions yields significantly smaller $\ell_p$ errors with softmax attention compared to using a single polynomial attention.
-Thus, combining multiple polynomial attentions better captures the behavior of softmax attention than a single one in \cite{kmz24}.
+For the partitions with larger entries, instead of performing exact computation as in the \emph{single-threshold support basis}, whose running time becomes large without the sub-Gaussian assumption, we approximate them by a sum of polynomial attentions.
+It supports the empirical results of \cite{kmz24} and goes further: we can significantly reduce the $\ell_p$ error when approximating softmax attention using multiple polynomial attentions compared to a single polynomial attention, although the $\ell_\infty$ error {\bf lower bound} of \cite{as23} remains impossible to bypass.
+Thus, combining multiple polynomial attentions better captures the behavior of softmax attention than a single polynomial attention in \cite{kmz24}.

-\paragraph{Contribution 4---Experimental results.} Besides empirically validating our assumption that the entries of query and key matrices resemble sub-Gaussian distributions, we also present runtime experiments showing that our method is faster than exact attention computation and achieves significantly lower error compared with \cite{as23}.
-Additionally, we evaluate downstream tasks using both \cite{as23} and our method across different benchmarks: \cite{as23} attains 0\% accuracy, but our method achieves performance comparable to exact attention.
-However, since our paper is primarily theoretical, we defer the experimental results to Appendix~\ref{sec:exp} and~\ref{sec:distribution}.
+\paragraph{Contribution 4---Experimental Results} Besides empirically validating our assumption that the entries of query and key matrices resemble sub-Gaussian distributions, we also present runtime experiments showing that our method is faster than exact attention computation and achieves significantly lower error than \cite{as23}.
+Additionally, we evaluate downstream tasks with both \cite{as23} and our method across various benchmarks.
+Since the assumptions of \cite{as23} rarely hold in practice, it yields 0\% accuracy, whereas our method aligns with practical settings and achieves performance comparable to exact attention (see Section~\ref{sec:exp}).